 Keep a Record of Everything

 As a business you should be sending invoices to your clients that clearly identify the amount owed, payment due date and what the invoice refers to.
 If at the point the payment is due the sum remains unpaid, your business should respond with a polite reminder that the invoice has not been paid and request the payment as quickly as possible.
+There are also software options available that can allow businesses to automatically follow up on unpaid invoices in certain time-frames, for example have a look at the likes of chaserhq.com and other similar services you can find online.

 If the sum still is not paid, your business should write a formal letter requesting immediate payment.
 This should include a warning that your business has the right to take legal action should the client not make the due payment within a specified date.